-Policy Practice Labs header
+Research, Policy and Practice Labs header

-Policy and Practice Research Labs
+Research, Policy and Practice Labs

-The Kellogg Institute's Policy and Practice Research Labs support high-impact, high-yield research intended to have a tangible influence on policies and practices affecting democracy and human development.
+The Kellogg Institute's Research, Policy and Practice Labs support high-impact, high-yield research intended to have a tangible influence on policies and practices affecting democracy and human development.
 The labs intentionally bridge the worlds of research and policy while maintaining a focus on rigorous scholarly inquiry.

 economists and red cross members at the us-mexico border